 The Directors anticipate that there may be some near- to mid-term impact on the Company's financial, liquidity and solvency positions from changes in the external environment.
 These impacts are based on forecasts performed on the prior quarters' data and projected results for an 18 month period.
-The Directors have performed several sensitivity tests including two potential scenarios related to extended COVID-19 restrictions and/or economic side effects from the various actions taken by the government to contain the spread of COVID-19 and two reverse stress scenarios targeted at reducing the Company's SCR Solvency Ratio to 100%.
+As part of its 2022 Business Plan presented to the board in December 2021, the Directors have performed several sensitivity tests on a capital forecast without the benefit of the restructured PI reinsurance programs.
+In December 2021, AEL has signed an additional cover with AII removing significant loss exposure in the PI Line of Business, reinsuring losses in excess of a 100% loss ratio - reducing the CAT losses for AEL and therefore Solvency risk.
 The stress scenarios considered are as follows: